 Serena Williams recently revealed that her labor was induced, she developed “fetal distress,” needed a cesarean delivery and subsequently developed a major complication called “pulmonary embolism”.
 She did not reveal how her labor was being induced, and I am not her doctor nor did I talk to her doctor.
-But in her HBO series she said she arrived for induction overnight, and because Cytotect is usually given overnight, and Pitocin, the other induction agent, is usually started in the morning (unless there are other reasons), it sounds more that it was Cytotec (misoprostol) with which she was being induced.
+But in her HBO series she said she arrived for induction overnight, and because Cytotect is usually given overnight, and Pitocin, the other induction agent, is usually started in the morning (unless there are other reasons), it sounds more like it was Cytotec (misoprostol) with which she was being induced.

 Cytotec (misoprostol) is a medication created to reduce the incidence of gastric ulcers.
 That is the only known and approved indication for giving misoprostol.
 It was not made to induce labor, yet many doctors give it to their patients instead of the standard induction drug, Pitocin.
 Cytotec is easier, cheaper, and more convenient for the doctor and hospital.